Joschiller/MediaManager/docs/Application Description.md

 ### 3.7 Analyze Menu

-The analyze menu provides the access to differnt inconsistencies that were found within the currently active catalog.
+The analyze menu provides the access to different inconsistencies that were found within the currently active catalog.
 This includes empty or doubled media as well as missing attributes for media or their parts.

 The found items are shown in a preview and can then be opened in the edit menu by clicking the edit button.